Michael J. Black: Employment

 1985–1989: After his bachelor's degree, Black moved to the Bay Area and worked as a software engineer at GTE Government Systems and Advanced Decision Systems (ADS) developing expert systems on the Xerox and Symbolics Lisp machines.
 During this time, he completed his Master's of Computer Science in Symbolic and Heuristic Computation through the Honors Co-Op Program at Stanford.
 His advisor was John McCarthy.

 1989–1992: During this period, Black pursued his PhD at Yale and was supported by a NASA Graduate Fellowship.
 He completed his PhD at the NASA Ames Research Center in the Human Factors Research Division led by Andrew (Beau) Watson.
 At Yale, he was advised by P. Anandan and Drew McDermott.

 1992–1993: Black did post-doctoral work at the University of Toronto as an Assistant Professor of Computer Science (Contractually Limited Term Appointment).
 He was supervised by Allan Jepson.
 During his time there, he received the Computer Science Students' Union Teaching Award.

 1993-2000: In 1993, Black joined the Xerox Palo Alto Research Center (PARC) as a member of research staff.
 He worked in the Image Understanding Area, led by Daniel Huttenlocher.
 In 1996, he took over management from Huttenlocher.
 He started the Digital Video Analysis Area in 1998.

 2000–2011: In 2000, Black joined the faculty of Brown University as an Associate Professor of Computer Science (with tenure).
 In 2004, he was promoted to Full Professor.

 2017–2021: In 2017, with the acquisition of Body Labs by Amazon, Black joined Amazon as a Distinguished Amazon Scholar (VP) on a part-time basis.

 2011–present: In 2011, Black became a Scientific Member of the Max Planck Society and one of the founding directors of the new MPI for Intelligent Systems.

 Administration

 In addition to co-founding the MPI for Intelligent Systems, Black led the founding of the International Max Planck Research School (IMPRS) for Intelligent Systems.

 In 2015, he proposed an initiative that has since become Cyber Valley, which aims to make the Stuttgart-Tübingen region of Germany a world leader in AI research and applications.
 He is on the research consortium's Executive Board and serves as its spokesperson.

 Entrepreneurship

 In 2013, a team from Black's group spun out Body Labs which commercialized 3D body model technology for the clothing and games industry.
 Black was a co-founder and investor.
 Body Labs was acquired by Amazon.com in 2017.

 In 2018, Meshcapade GmbH spun out of his group.
-The start-up focuses on licensing technology developed at MPI-IS and providing services.
+The start-up developed technology for creating 3D digital humans using the SMPL body model technology from MPI-IS.

+Meshcapade was acquired by Epic Games in February 2026.